Why choose Belvoir Leicester?

 For small issues, if you are able to simply repair them, then please go ahead, so long as the works do not cause any further damage.

 For issues you are unable to repair or large property problems please call your landlord or agent as a matter of urgency.
-At Belvoir Leicester we work with a team of reliable and skilled engineers for each area of property maintenance and we will endeavour to have someone attend to your problem as soon as possible, based on an urgency of repair basis.
+At Belvoir Leicester we work with a team of reliable and skilled engineers for each area of property maintenance and we will endeavor to have someone attend to your problem as soon as possible, based on an urgency of repair basis.
 Please be aware that should any issue or breakdown be caused internationally by a tenant, or through tenant negligence, you could be liable for the cost of the contractor to repair the problem.
 For example, if a sink has been blocked due to misuse and waste being disposed of incorrectly, then this is tenant negligence.

 For some helpful and handy guides on the little things you might be able to repair yourself, head over to our maintenance tips page.